Become the next catalyst.

 - Demonstrate scholarly behaviors such as reflection and problem solving with skills for designing, critiquing and implementing research relevant to effective practice

 St. Thomas University’s Ed.D. in Leadership and Innovation is a 60 credit-hour online degree program, plus dissertation and defense.
 Courses are seven weeks in length, and degree completion is possible in less than three years.

-Ed.D. in Leadership and Innovation Course Sequence (60 Credit Hours)
+Ed.D. in Leadership and Innovation Course List (60 Credit Hours)

 In this course, students will analyze Eastern and Western theories and styles of leadership.
 Follower motivation, sources of power, change processes, group dynamics, and the characteristics and abilities associated with effective leadership will also be examined.
 In keeping with the mission of St. Thomas University, students in this course will explore the diversity of leadership theory and the impact of diversity on leadership.